 Medical Terminology Course Description

-Medical Terminology introduces students to the language of health care through a systematic study of medical word building.
-The course focuses on the use of prefixes, root words, and suffixes to help students develop the extensive vocabulary required in today’s health care professions.
-Emphasis is placed on correct pronunciation, spelling, and practical usage of medical terms commonly encountered in clinical and administrative settings.
+Medical Terminology introduces students to the language of healthcare through a systematic study of medical word building.
+The course focuses on the use of prefixes, root words and suffixes to help students develop the extensive vocabulary required in today’s healthcare professions.
+Emphasis is placed on correct pronunciation, spelling and practical usage of medical terms commonly encountered in clinical and administrative settings.

-Students gain a foundational understanding of anatomy, physiology, and pathology as they relate to medical terminology.
+Students gain a foundational understanding of anatomy, physiology and pathology as they relate to medical terminology.
 No prior knowledge of health sciences is required.

-Medical Terminology course will teach you:
+Medical Terminology course outcomes

-By the end of this 12 hour course (6 contact hours), students will be able to:
+By the end of this 12-hour course (6 contact hours), students will be able to:

-- Analyze and construct medical terms using prefixes, root words, and suffixes
+- Analyze and construct medical terms using prefixes, root words and suffixes

 - Pronounce and spell medical terms accurately